Impeachment lands Sen. Collins in familiar spot: crosshairs

 One of those times, he said, was Collins’ pivotal vote putting Trump nominee Brett Kavanaugh on the Supreme Court in 2018, despite allegations of sexual assault.
 That vote won Collins appreciation from conservatives who had long bristled at her moderate stances but enmity from liberals who had been gratified by her views on issues such as abortion rights.
 Maine voters’ reaction to her Kavanaugh vote will help determine whether Collins wins a fifth six-year term in the November elections.

 Supporters call Collins a voice for moderation who is not afraid to oppose Trump, such as helping derail his 2017 effort to kill President Barack Obama’s health care law.
-Just last week, she was among four Republicans to say they will back a Democratic bill curbing Trump’s ability to attack Iran.
+Just last week, she was among four Republicans to say they will back a Democratic bill curbing Trump’s ability to attack Iran — just enough to make passage likely.

 “The Senate needs Susan Collins and people like Susan Collins,” said Sarah Chamberlain, president of the moderate Republican Main Street Coalition.